Kaihangarau Hoahoa Whare

 - construction companies.

-Some architectural technicians may also be self-employed, and work on contract to other architectural companies or individuals.
+Some architectural technicians are self-employed and work on contract to architectural companies or individuals.

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)